SQream/sqream_docs/connecting_to_sqream/client_drivers/Spark/index.rst

 .. _spark:

 *************************
 Using Spark With SQream
 *************************

-Spark may be used for large-scale data processing.
+The Spark connector enables reading and writing data to and from SQreamDB and may be used for large-scale data processing.

 .. contents::